ufukyllmaz/DataScience-Helper-Methods/README.md

 # DataScience-Helper-Methods
-This repository has basic code snippets for usage by Data Scientists.
+This repository has basic code snippets for usage of Data Scientists.